tshort/StaticCompiler.jl/README.md

 ## Limitations

 * GC-tracked allocations and global variables do work with `compile`, but the way they are implemented is brittle and can be dangerous.
 Allocate with care.
-* GC-tracked allocations and global variables do *not* work with `compile_executable` (yet).
+* GC-tracked allocations and global variables do *not* work with `compile_executable`.
+This has some interesting consequences, including that all functions _within_ the function you want to compile must either be inlined or return only native types (otherwise Julia would have to allocate a place to put the results, which will fail).
-* Type unstable code is not yet supported.
+* Type instability.
+Type unstable code cannot currently be statically compiled.
-* Doesn't currently work on Windows.
+* Doesn't work on Windows.
+PRs welcome.
 * If you find any other limitations, let us know.
 There's probably lots.